orbs-network/orbs-spec/behaviors/consensus-algorithms/partitioned-lean-helix.md

 ## Databases

 #### Future Messages Cache
-> Stores messages of future block_heights until block_height update.
+> Stores messages of future block heights until block height update.
-* Accessed by (Block_height, View, Sender)
+* Accessed by (BlockHeight, View, Sender)
-* Persistnet
+* Persistent
-* Stores messages with valid signature, i.e. an honest sender may only send one valid message type per {Block_height, View}
+* Stores messages with valid signature, i.e. an honest sender may only send one valid message type per {BlockHeight, View}
-  * Should avoid storing duplciates which may be sent as part of an attack.
+  * Should avoid storing duplicates which may be sent as part of an attack.

 #### Previous block cache
-* Stores required data from the previous block_height.
+* Stores required data from the previous block height.

 &nbsp;